lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ~~~~~
 {: #Fig-ex-field-length title='Definition of identityref for Field Length'}

-Field ID, field length function can be defined as an identityref as shown in {{Fig-ex-field-length}}.
+The field length function can be defined as an identityref as shown in {{Fig-ex-field-length}}.

 Therefore, the type for field length is a union between an integer giving in bits the size of the length and the identityref (cf. {{Fig-ex-field-length-union}}).